vern3432/CSC3935_PF_Mwaura_Kelley_Varano/README.md

 - **Media Streaming**: A server component can be started from the CLI, enabling media streaming capabilities from a Client Connection using RTP

-## Technical Highlights

-- **Image Compression**: Images are resized and compressed before being converted to a Base64 string to reduce the storage requirement.
-This is handled during the song addition process as shown below:

-- **Server Initialization**: The server can be started via the CLI to facilitate media streaming, enhancing the application's utility for real-time media access.

-This project combines media management with streaming technology, providing a comprehensive solution for managing and accessing media content efficiently.

 # Application Usage